In Him Ministries:

 Revelation 20:6 says, “Blessed and holy is the one who shares in the first resurrection!
 Over such the second death has no power, but they will be priests of God and of Christ, and they will reign with him for a thousand years.” (cf. Matt.
 22:31-32; Rom.
 14:8).

-The unbeliever has a different destiny.
-The second death spoken of in Revelation 2:11 and Revelation 20:6 is the final banishment of all unbelievers from God's presence.
+The unbeliever has a different final destiny than the believer.
+The second death spoken of in Revelation 2:11 and Revelation 20:6 is the final banishment of all unbelievers from God’s presence.
 The second death is a reference to the lake of fire where those who are separated from God by their sin will suffer their final fate.

 The Scriptures clearly teach that after death, man is conscious,